salma71/titanic_data_report/README.md

     * Most of the Third class were men.
     * Most of the Third class were from Brooklyne.
     * Children had a better chance to survive regardless their boarding class ticket.
+    * Families had a better chance to survive.

 ## Technologies used

 More than one library used to create that report.

     * Numpy, Panda were used to handle working with series and data frames.
     * Both Seaborn and Matplotlib libraries were used to visualize the results nicely.
     * Other helper functions were written in pure Python.